Jitu108/ShopFlow/Documentations/RUNNING.md

 ### Admin seed not appearing

-The admin seed only runs in the `Development` environment.
+The admin seed only runs in the Identity Service's `Development` environment.
 Check that `ASPNETCORE_ENVIRONMENT` is set to `Development` (it is by default via `launchSettings.json`).
 If the admin email already exists in the database, the seed is skipped without error.

 ---